 At Chemistry Staffing, we look at all of these red flags before we recommend a candidate for your position.
 Our passion is to find a healthy long-term for your team.
 Our advice: Don't ever hire someone you suspect wouldn't last on your team for at least five years.
 We call it the "Five Year Filter".

-Let us help.
-Even if you're in the beginning stages of a search that will happen later this year, let's talk.
+Getting ready to hire a new team member?
+I’d love to help.
+Even if you're in the beginning stages of a search that will happen later this year or early in 2021, let's start the conversation.